 It may work fine on the frozen lake, but as soon as you take it off the ice, you are better off with a pair of tires.
 For ice fishing purposes, you likely don’t need a huge trailer.
 Consider getting a tub style with removable tires, dualling as both a sled and a trailer!

-Installing bucket holders to the bike is a cheap and easy option that gives you lots of easily accessible storage space for the gear you use the most.
+Installing bucket holders to the bike is a cheap and easy option that gives you lots of easily accessible storage space for the most used gear.

 Holders for up to four large 5-gallon buckets are standard.
 On some holders, you can also carry a propane tank for your heating system of choice.

-This will be a good option to carry the gear you use all day and may want to move between different fishing spots.
-If you live nearby the lake, it may be all that you need to haul most of your gear out to the lake.
+This will be an excellent way of carrying the gear you use all day and may want to move between different fishing spots.
+If you live near the lake, it may be all that you need to haul most of your gear out to the lake.

 However, relying solely on buckets to haul your gear when you have a bit of a driving distance out to the lake may not be the best solution.

-On bumpy trails, the buckets may bounce out so that your gear gets spread all over the place.
+On bumpy trails, the buckets may bounce out of the holders, spreading your gear all over the place.
 If you are fortunate, you don’t notice until driving a few extra miles.
 Also, the buckets tend to fill up with snow when riding the trails.

 The best option is probably a combination of closed storage for transport to and from the lake and bucket holders for easy access when out on the lake.

-There are many options available, and I won’t recommend a specific model as most will do the job.
-You must choose one that fits the rest of your setup and fits your bike mounts.
-Just google ATV bucket holder and have a look at the image results to give you endless inspiration.
+Many options are available, and I won’t recommend a specific model as most will do the job.
+You must choose one that fits the rest of your setup and bike mounts.
+Just google ATV bucket holder and look at the image results to give you endless inspiration.

-If you rely on other ways to carry the gear out to the lake, you should look into a “flip-out” style holder to keep them tucked away when not needed.
+If you rely on other ways to carry the gear to the lake, you should look into a “flip-out” style holder to keep them tucked away when unused.

 Installing a big windscreen on the quad is necessary to make the ride out to the like as enjoyable as possible.

-Riding unprotected in sub-zero temperatures is not only uncomfortably cold, but you can find yourself with nasty frostbite on your nose or cheeks before you have time to say brrr.
+Riding unprotected in sub-zero temperatures is not only uncomfortably cold, but you can cause nasty frostbites on your nose or cheeks before you have time to say brrr.

 Getting a windshield to keep the wind away is one of the most effective upgrades you can make to your bike to improve the ride’s comfort when riding in the cold.